 Healthcare environments -- and hospitals in particular -- are one of the most complex and challenging building types to design, construct and maintain.
 We want to create spaces that are calming and comforting for patients and families who are dealing with some of the most troubling times in their lives as well as spaces that truly support the healing process and positively affect outcomes.
 At the same time, many demands are placed on the physical environment: supporting efficient workflows for staff and physicians, providing a safe environment for all, being durable and maintainable, taking into account the rising cost of healthcare, adhering to the many guidelines and codes enforced by multiple authorities having jurisdiction, dealing with strict infrastructure requirements, and the list goes on and on.
 Through lectures, readings, and site visits, this course will provide an introduction to the fundamentals of designing healthcare environments, including what types of spaces can be found in healthcare environments; processes for balancing the complex and sometimes conflicting requirements of those spaces; and a variety of theories and trends shaping healthcare environments today and in the future.
-Credit 1.5 units.

-A46 ARCH 530H Special Topics in Professional Practice Credit 3 units.
+A46 ARCH 530H Special Topics in Professional Practice

-A46 ARCH 530J Special Topics in History & Theory Credit 3 units.
-Arch: CAST, GACS
+A46 ARCH 530J Special Topics in History & Theory